Richard A. E. North

-Richard Anthony Edward North (born 1948) is a British blogger and author.
+Richard Anthony Edward North (born 1948) is a British environmental health officer, political researcher, and blogger.
 He has published books on defence and agriculture.
 He was previously the research director in the European Parliament for the now-defunct political grouping Europe of Democracies and Diversities, which included the UK Independence Party (UKIP).

 North has collaborated with the late journalist Christopher Booker on climate change, public health and other issues.
 He co-wrote a number of books with Booker, and collaborated with Booker's journalism.

 Background

 North had "a brief career in the Royal Air Force" before becoming a local government officer, and then for two decades ran his own consultancy business.
 A 1994 contribution to the Institute of Economic Affairs's journal Economic Affairs described him as "an independent food safety adviser".
 "He then moved into trade politics and thence to the European Parliament as research director for the group of European Democracies and Diversities", a grouping of eurosceptic political groups which existed from 1999 to 2004, in which the UK Independence Party (UKIP) participated.
 At the European Parliament in Strasbourg, North shared an office with UKIP's leader Nigel Farage.

 He completed a PhD on public sector food-poisoning surveillance at Leeds Metropolitan University in the 1990s.

 North stood for the Referendum Party in the 1997 election, in South Derbyshire, having joined the party in 1996.
 In the 2004 European elections, North was UKIP's number one candidate on the party list for the Yorkshire region, until he was supplanted by Godfrey Bloom, who won a seat.
 North later resigned from UKIP, describing his service for the party as "optimism, descending into frustration, to disillusionment and to betrayal".